Introduction

 Probably I miss something, but I have to install

-• Install cuddn from NVIDIA from zip file and copy all h files and libs
+will not erase that and only install sdk so when updating kernel no need to reinstall). - Install cuddn from NVIDIA from zip file and copy all h files and libs

 sudo cp cuda/include/cudnn.h /usr/local/cuda/include